 South Africa has an average annual rainfall of 450 mm, compared with a world average of 860 mm.

-Sixty-five percent of the country receives less than 500 mm per year, which is generally accepted as the minimum amount required for successful dry-land farming.
-Twenty-one percent of the country, mainly the arid west, receives less than 200 mm per year.
+About 65% of the country receives less than

+500 mm per year, which is generally accepted as the minimum amount required for successful dry-land farming.

+About 21% of the country, mainly the arid west, receives less than 200 mm per year.